Skip to content

 CRVA Step 4: Assess adaptation solutions

-Compare baseline vs. adapted scenarios with quantitative metrics.
+Compare baseline versus adapted scenarios with measurable metrics.

 DNSH: No adverse effects on others

-Simulation proves your adaptation measures don't worsen conditions for neighbours.
+Simulation shows that your measures do not worsen conditions for neighbouring sites.

 NBS evaluation: Quantify before building

-Test green roofs, trees, cool surfaces - know what works before spending.
+Test green roofs, trees, and cool surfaces before spending on implementation.

 Manual Assessment vs. CFD Simulation